Unnecessary and Beautiful

 Like any good comeback, the underdog is back (after a training montage) with a new set of skills.

-Thanks to the clock driver we built, the old electric clocks are self-adjusting, aware of timezones and as accurate as the internet (ie wayyy more accurate than a quartz clock).
-We’ve got a carefully-curated selection of these clocks in our store.
+Thanks to the clock driver we built, the old electric clocks are self-adjusting, aware of time-zones and as accurate as the internet (ie much more accurate than a quartz clock).
+We’ve got a selection of these clocks in our store.

-Here’s a video of a clock of the same type in the old factory photo, that was rescued from an attic in Switzerland and paired with our clock driver.
+Here’s a video of a clock of the same type in the old factory photo, that was rescued from an attic in Switzerland and paired with (version 1 of) our clock driver.